ESloman/bsebot/.github/CONTRIBUTING.md

 - To see the BSEBot in action: [join the BSE server.](https://discord.gg/dGMPswqf49)

 ## Code formatting
 I try to adhere to `PEP8` standards as much as possible but with a line length of **120**.
-Every commit will trigger a `flake8` GitHub action that will parse the code and fail that commit if it finds any flaws.
+Every commit will trigger a `ruff` GitHub action that will parse the code and fail that commit if it finds any flaws.

-You can run `flake8` in the root directory `bsebot`.
+You can run `ruff` in the root directory `bsebot`.
 The configuration file already exists so it should pick that up.
 Additionally, we have a `ruff` pre-commit hook setup.
-You can install `pre-commit` and that should also lint your code before commit; it'll also attempt to fix any issues it's found. `ruff` is a relatively new linter so it doesn't have all the rules that `flake8` has so it's available in conjunction with `flake8`.
+You can install `pre-commit` and that should also lint your code before commit; it'll also attempt to fix any issues it's found.

 ### Starting requirements